Admissions » Junior High and High School

 All students in grades 7-12 use MacBook Air computers.
 You may purchase your own MacBook Air or rent one from the school.

-In preparation for the ACT tenth grade students take the PLAN Standardized test and Juniors take the PSAT test.
+Juniors and eligible sophomores take the PSAT test.
 ACT scores are above state and national averages, with many students attaining Mississippi Eminent Scholar status with a score of 29 or better.

 Over the last thirty-six years, 99% of our graduates have attended college.
 Over the last eight years, 100% of each graduating class has received scholarship offers totaling in the millions each year.